buhrmi/vue-sync/README.md

 > NOTE: Check out [nuxt-url-sync](https://github.com/buhrmi/nuxt-url-sync) to for a version optimized for nuxt

+> NOTE2: This is unmaintained as I've switched to [Svelte](https://svelte.dev) as should you.

 Sync Vue Component state with browser URL params

 Makes for easy bookmarking and sharing of vue state using the browser URL, also works server-side when using vue-router.